ncoghlan/misc/notes/python3/questions_and_answers.rst

 or ``configparser``, the respective standard library maintainer also maintains a PyPI backport.

-The fourth choice seems rather unlikely, since it would be a lot more work then updating even a relatively large application to run on Python 3.
+The fourth choice exists as the `Tauthon project`_, so it will be interesting to see if that gains significant traction with developers and platform providers.

 The final choice would be unfortunate, but we've done what we can to make the other alternatives (especially the first three) more attractive.